Shaking Hands 6

 Cases against the government: start-up fee only

-In proceedings where the opposing party is a government body — for example, in an objection or appeal against a decision by a municipality or another administrative authority — you only pay the start-up fee at the outset.
+In cases against a government authority, such as objection or appeal proceedings against a decision of a municipality or another administrative body, you only pay the initial start-up fee at the beginning of the case.

 These consist of: